What types of gambling are legal in Washington?

 Playing or operating fantasy sports contests is a class C felony in Washington based on its internet gaming prohibition.
 This punishment is up to five years in prison and a fine of up to $10,000.

-The Washington Lottery sells tickets to lotto drawings, keno and instant games.
+The Washington State Lottery sells tickets to lotto drawings, keno and instant games.
 Keno is only drawn once per day.
 Instant games are sold in the form of scratch-off tickets.
 Tickets may be purchased at retailers.
 There are no online sales.

 Interstate Washington Lotto Drawings